 To visit Akademi - University & National Library will take about 1 hour (short visits)

-Located just next door is the Athens University that was founded in the year of 1837, the interior and exterior of this building contains many wall paintings of science but also the rebirth of arts, your camera and eyes will be busy capturing all the amazing works.
-Last exploration of the day is to the National Library which is a treasure for many reasons and that’s not only for the architecture but also for what’s held inside, over 5,000 manuscripts dated way back from the 9th – 19th century but also has a wide range of very important historical documents / archives that must be kept preserved so that in years to come they will still be visible for be seen, without a doubt that in this library you will get lost in all its culture / history but also the legendary stories that were made by the ancient Greeks.
+Located just next door is Athens University which was founded in the year 1837, the interior and exterior of this building contain many wall paintings of science but also the rebirth of arts, your camera and eyes will be busy capturing all the amazing works.
+The last exploration of the day is to the National Library which is a treasure for many reasons and that’s not only for the architecture but also for what’s held inside, over 5,000 manuscripts dated way back from the 9th – 19th century also has a wide range of very important historical documents/archives that must be kept preserved so that in years to come they will still be visible for be seen, without a doubt that in this library you will get lost in all its culture/history but also the legendary stories that were made by the ancient Greeks.

-At the end of the tour your guide will walk you to the bus meeting point and from here will then drop you back off to your allocated drop off points where you will be able to spend the rest of the day relaxing and also reviewing your day with us.
+At the end of the tour your guide will walk you to the bus meeting point and from here will then drop you back off at your allocated drop-off points where you will be able to spend the rest of the day relaxing and also reviewing your day with us.

 *Pick up and Drop Off